zammad/zammad-admin-documentation/manage-macros.rst

 .. image:: images/manage/Zammad_Helpdesk_-_Macros3.jpg

-2. If you want to apply a macro for more then one ticket, you have to select all the corresponding tickets in the overview:
+2. If you want to apply a macro for more than one ticket, you have to select all the corresponding tickets in the overview:

 .. image:: images/manage/Zammad_Helpdesk_-_Macros4.jpg